Business Management BA (Hons) (with Foundation Year)

 Globalisation

-In the Globalisation topic, students develop a critical understanding of globalisation in the context of economic and social development.
-They examine key topical debates including the impact of globalisation on economic growth, poverty, inequality and the environment.
+Students develop a critical understanding of globalisation in the context of economic and social development.
+Key debates include the impact of globalisation on economic growth, poverty, inequality, and the environment.

 Evolving Work